Federal Marriage Amendment: Arguments against

 The first sentence of H.J.
 Res.
 56 would provide an official definition of legal marriage in the United States.
 Proponents claim that this is a reasonable measure, based on established custom, which defends the family and the institution of marriage.
 To others, it is an unfair means of excluding same-sex couples from receiving benefits from that institution.
-The Federal Marriage Amendment discriminates against the LGBT (Lesbian, Gay, Bisexual, Transgender) community.
+Those individuals believe the Federal Marriage Amendment discriminates against the LGBT (Lesbian, Gay, Bisexual, Transgender) community.

 Federalism

 Opponents of the FMA argued it would violate the states' rights to regulate marriage by federalizing the issue, which they said should be left to the states.
 Some used the federalism argument, including Senator John Kerry, Senator John McCain, and Representative Ron Paul, who opposed the FMA for several reasons, one of which that regulating marriage is not a proper role of the federal government.
 The author Jonathan Rauch wrote that "the proposed amendment strips power not from judges but from states," since the amendment would not allow any state to create same-sex marriage even by the rules of its own state-level democracy.
 "That conservatives would contemplate so striking a repudiation of federalism," Rauch wrote, "is a sign of the panic that same-sex marriage inspires on the right."
 Furthermore, constitutionally defining marriage would have reversed the choices already made in states and territories including Massachusetts, Vermont, Connecticut, New Hampshire, New York, Iowa, and the District of Columbia.